-Mission Statement: The purpose of the Park Rapids Downtown Business Association is to promote the long-term strength and economic growth of businesses in the downtown area.
+Mission Statement: To promote the long-term strength and economic viability of business in the downtown area.

 We will fulfill our purpose by:

 Adopted April 13, 2005; Revised January 16, 2013; Revised September 2, 2020

 The past 15 years have delivered many challenges and changes to Downtown Park Rapids.
 In 2005, some changes were already scripted: Walmart was going to open in 2007, plans were laid for a two-year Highway 34 expansion project starting in 2007 and the city was preparing to replace the infrastructure on South Main.

 Understanding that Downtown was at a crossroads, some retailers chose to be proactive and organized a Park Rapids Downtown Business Group (later Association) in 2005.
 The group’s mission was to preserve Main Street as the heart of the town’s historic, business and community life and promote economic and business opportunities.

 In a newspaper interview, President Peter McEwen, owner of Third Street Market at the time, predicted, “What we will look like will be defined in the next two years. …We will have to do what we do better than we ever have before.”
 The key, he said, would be marketing downtown as a destination.